hirengondhiya/shutter-share/README.md

         - Remove images from the listing
     3. **Lease management**

+        Lease management functionality provides ability to make requests on other user's listings and accept requests on listings of signed in user.

+        It is implemented using following features.

         Ability to
         - Create a lease request on someone else's listing
         - Edit a lease request created by the signed in user